Travel During Pregnancy

 • Take a copy of your prenatal records with you.

-• Dimenhydrinate (Dramamine®) or meclizine (Bonine®) are Category B drugs that may be used to prevent motion sickness or decrease nausea.
+• Dimenhydrinate (Dramamine®) or meclizine (Bonine®) are medications that may be used to prevent motion sickness or decrease nausea.

 • If you are traveling by automobile